 Critical discussions of Nineteen Eighty-Four by journalists, historians and political theorists alike are often highly polarised and deeply repetitive.
 The question that I want to pursue – that of political desire, in particular the ways in which male desires are mobilised and recruited to serve political ends within and beyond this text – rarely figures in criticism of the novel.
 This gives it the power to disturb some sedimented critical divisions and orthodoxies.
-Orwell is particularly interested in the question of male friendship and male brotherhood, what we can call, following Derrida, the ‘politics of friendship’ of the book.
+Orwell is particularly interested in the question of male friendship and male brotherhood, what we can call, to borrow the title of Derrida’s 1993 study, the ‘politics of friendship’ of the book.
 Derrida’s Politics of Friendship, together with Specters of Marx, form his most sustained and original contribution to, and deconstruction of, political thought.
 It explores the relationship between the politics of the many and the friendship of the few, the very few, male friends in a tradition of thought from Plato and Aristotle, through Cicero and Montaigne, to Carl Schmitt and beyond.
 Arresting time, such friendships transmit an ideal of perfect friendship to posterity and come to be remembered as ideal and exemplary.
 The relation between the claims of friendship on the one hand and, on the other, our political obligation to the many countless others whom we do not know, is for Derrida both an essential structure of and deep disturbance within political thought in the West.
 This relationship, and the trouble that ensues from it, has a particular relevance for Nineteen Eighty-Four, which depicts a world of compulsory homosocial desire between members of the Party, and the exclusion from all political activity and social power the ‘swarming disregarded masses, 85 per cent. of the population of Oceania’.
 (55) As Winston’s friend Syme (but ‘[p]erhaps “friend” was not exactly the right word’ (39)) puts it, ‘The proles are not human beings’ (42).
 The only two ‘political’ powers within Oceania are the Party, embodied in the figure of Big Brother, and the mysterious ‘Brotherhood’ led by Emmanuel Goldstein.
 Winston’s relationship to both is mediated through the possibility and hope of male friendship with the enigmatic figure of O’Brien, who is a member of the Inner Party but who also inducts Winston and Julia into the Brotherhood, a single character who incarnates the two radically antithetical brotherhoods of the story.
 For Winston, ‘it was … impossible to be sure whether O'Brien was a friend or an enemy’ (21); he epitomises the intimate, ambivalent binding of politics and friendship in the story, in which, in Derrida’s words, ’the two concepts (friend/enemy) ... intersect and ceaselessly change places‘.